 Before attending law school, Nick worked with the Living State Physics Research Group at Vanderbilt University.
 There he helped design and run a type of electromagnetic field detector called a Superconducting Quantum Interference Device (SQuID).
 This work was published in Science magazine and in Review of Scientific Instruments and mentioned in major news sources.
 It also led to Nick being named a co-inventor on U.S. Patent Number 7,002,341.

-Manages extensive international patent portfolio and application strategy for worldwide leader in barrier operator technology.
+Manages extensive global patent portfolio and application strategy for worldwide leader in barrier operator technology.

 Prepares patent applications for leading electronics company with focus on complex signal-processing technology.